OmnissiahCultist/Webapp_Securing_Project/README.md

 <details>
   <summary><h1>[ Jan.
 21, 2025 ]</h1></summary>

-  Here is an updated network architecture diagrgam that is a bit more accurate.
+  Here is an updated network architecture diagram that is a bit more accurate.
 I will be switching from mySQL to PostgreSQL for scalibility (and mySQL was not working with my environment initially).
 I will also be adding nginx for a rerverse proxy, and then gunicorn for the web app hosting with Flask all on one device.
 I have to learn all of these still in order to deploy them in it's entirety but I still think this foundation will be easier to modify as I implement security features.
-There are now multiple physical devices at play and will be facilitated by my home network for the lab.
+There are now multiple physical devices at play and will facilitate my lab network.

 <br>